cloud-gov/cg-site/_docs/orgs-spaces/sso.md

           - user_name: Attribute holding email in the OIDC ID Token

     **Please note that displaying an agency seal when logging in is only supported for SAML integrations.**
-1. Once cloud.gov Support has the information, we'll schedule and then deploy the configuration to our staging environment.
-This aspect can take a few weeks as it requires manual steps from the cloud.gov Operations team.
+1. Once Cloud.gov Support has the information, we'll schedule and then deploy the configuration to our staging environment.
+This aspect can take a few weeks as it requires manual steps from the Cloud.gov Operations team.
-1. cloud.gov will notify you of when the IdP configuration is available in our staging environment.
+1. Cloud.gov will notify you of when the IdP configuration is available in our staging environment.
-1. You can try to log into our staging environment's user portal to ensure the login process works as intended and verify with cloud.gov Support you can log in successfully.
+1. You can try to log into our staging environment's user portal to ensure the login process works as intended and verify with Cloud.gov Support you can log in successfully.
-1. Once the previous step has been completed, the cloud.gov Operations team will schedule and deploy the configuration to our production environment, at which point your SSO configuration will be ready to go!
+1. Once the previous step has been completed, the Cloud.gov Operations team will schedule and deploy the configuration to our production environment, at which point your SSO configuration will be ready to go!

 We provide SSO integration with federal agencies at no cost, since using an agency IdP reduces our overall support and compliance costs.
 Validation that you control an IdP with a valid U.S. government email domain is sufficient for our needs.

 ## System Information

 By default, your SSO integration will appear on our default login page for all customers with your agency seal (for SAML only) and base email domain for an easy user experience.
 Below is a list of things that you may find useful for integrating with us, depending on your IdP's configuration.
-The only attribute cloud.gov needs to authenticate a user is the email attribute as we manage group membership independently of the downstream IdP.
+The only attribute Cloud.gov needs to authenticate a user is the email attribute as we manage group membership independently of the downstream IdP.

 ### Staging